dotswg/dots-requirements/draft-ietf-dots-requirements.md

   resources belonging to a client.

-: For example, a DOTS client should be able to create a black- or whitelist entry; retrieve a list of current entries from either list; update the content of either list; and delete entries as necessary.
+: For example, a DOTS client should be able to create a black- or whitelist entry, retrieve a list of current entries from either list, update the content of either list, and delete entries as necessary.

-: How the DOTS server authorizes DOTS client management of black- and white-list entries is implementation-specific.
+: How a DOTS server authorizes DOTS client management of black- and white-list entries is implementation-specific.

-Security requirements           {#security-requirements}
+Security Requirements           {#security-requirements}
 ---------------------

 DOTS must operate within a particularly strict security context, as an